denten-books/plain-text/20-metaphor.md

 of divider *tabs*, each containing one or more *pages*."
 Pages, in turn contained *items* or "icons representing documents or applications" [@moll-carrillo_articulating_1995, 572].
-In a similar binder-based software application, the engineers at IBM describe the "contents of the notebook metaphor," which are "displayed as a stack of sheets."
+In a similar binder-based software application, IBM engineers describe "contents of the notebook metaphor," which are "displayed as a stack of sheets."
 "The interface [...] permits a user to directly manipulate the sheets in the notebook metaphor" [@glaser_graphical_1995].

+Note, however, the awkward slide from objects to their representation.
+"Users manipulate metaphors directly" is a somewhat nonsensical proposition.
-In these words we begin to glimpse the trouble with the structural metaphor paradigm of human-computer interaction.
-The idea of "direct manipulation" refers to the object's immediate availability to hand.
-But, users *do not* handle the object directly.
-They take hold of metaphors.
-The mechanisms of the actions associated with the object---turn the page, delete a document---are occluded in favor of their mimetic representations.
-Images of papers and pages stand in for floating gates and electromagnetic charges.
-This subtle sleight of hand, by which the manipulation of metaphors appears a "direct" action, where metaphors subsume things, will continue to haunt our conversation.
+Metaphors mediate.
+They are exactly what makes the interaction indirect.
+The idea of "direct manipulation" seems to refer to an object's immediate availability to hand.
+Users *do not* handle objects immediately, however.
+They take hold of images.
+Actual data objects are occluded in favor of their mimetic representation.
+Paper and page metaphors substitute for the reality of floating gates and electromagnetic charges.
+The program should have been called metaphoric manipulation.

+Figurative formation is crucial to our contemporary political predicament, by which structures of digital control do not correspond to their purported image.
+In the following sections, I would like to examine this subtle sleight of hand---the misleading promise implicit in modern user interface design---more closely and on its own terms.

 ## Death and Incongruence

-In poetics, a metaphor is said to be "motivated" when a number of concepts from one domain extends into another to produce insight [@lakoff_contemporary_1998, 210-1].
+In poetics, metaphors are said to be "motivated" when a number of concepts from one domain extends into another to produce insight [@lakoff_contemporary_1998, 210-1].
 Lakoff explains that to say "to spin one's wheels" when referring to someone who is thinking is to apply the reader's